 Figure 1.
-Clinical and Radiographic Appearance of Periodontitis and Rheumatoid Arthritis diagnostic tests have been proposed, to date, none has proved to be particularly useful.
+Clinical and Radiographic Appearance of Periodontitis and Rheumatoid Arthritis

 A. Clinical appearance of chronic periodontitis.B.
 Radiographic appearance of chronic periodontitis.

 Currently, periodontitis is considered to be a family of related diseases that may differ in their natural history, cause, rate and pattern of progression, and response to treatment.
 Etiologic, genetic, and environmental factors are thought to account for this variability.
 The critical factor in establishing the presence of periodontitis is the development of a subgingival bacterial biofilm.
 However, note that although the bacterial infection is necessary, it is not sufficient for the disease to develop, and many other factors must be present for overt periodontitis to become clinically evident.